Halma plc (HLMA) Ordinary 10p

 Our view

-Halma has shown itself to be a safe pair of hands, the current year being its 21st consecutive year of record profit.
+Halma has shown itself to be a safe pair of hands, last year marking its 21st consecutive year of record profit.
 This provides some comfort that it can prosper even in a challenging economic environment.
 But there are no guarantees and not all its markets are in great shape.
 Healthcare being a prime example where budget constraints are keeping a lid on customer orders.

-Acquisitions are key to the strategy, so cash conversion (the level of operating profit backed up by cash) is essential.
-Following a brief dip in the first half of last year, things look to have bounced back and it breezed past the 90% target in the year just ended.
+Acquisitions are key to the strategy, so cash conversion (the level of operating profit backed up by cash) is essential, and Halma continued its strong history of cash generation into the first half of the current year.
 One of the first things we look at in a buy-and-build business model is its ability to throw off cash flow.
 Buying businesses isn't cheap; it's much more sustainable if it can be funded by internally generated cash.

-Progress on deals over the year has lagged record levels seen in recent years.
-After a slow first half, spending just £60mn, there was more activity in the second.
-But a total spend of £292mn last year still lags the £400mn spent the year before that.
+With £85mn committed to acquisitions over the first half, this is slightly above the relatively low levels seen over the same period last year.
+There’s already been a flurry of activity in the early parts of the second half, which is promising to see.
 We don’t want Halma to buy for the sake of it, but having a healthy pipeline of deals and being able to execute is key.

-The balance sheet looks in good shape, despite debt ticking higher.
-With net debt at 1.35 times cash profit and strong cash flow, there's plenty of room for investment should the right opportunities arise.
+The balance sheet looks in good shape and with net debt at 1.27 times cash profit, plus strong cash flow, there's plenty of room for investment should the right opportunities arise.

 All in, we're supportive of Halma's business model and growth drivers.
 But we aren't alone, and while the valuation has come down from its pandemic highs, it's still at the top of its peer group.
 There's plenty of pressure to deliver.